 - Weather and Climate in Peru

 The reason for the unusual climate and weather conditions in Lima lies in the surrounding topography.
-The Peruvian capital is located directly on the shores of the Pacific Ocean in an arid region of plains and the valleys of the Rimac, Lurin and Chillon rivers that rise to the east to the foothills of the Andes Mountains.
+The Peruvian capital is located directly on the shores of the Pacific Ocean in an arid region of plains and the valleys of the Rimac, Lurin and Chillon rivers that rise to the east to the foothills of the Andes mountains.

 The cold Humboldt Current, one of the world’s major upwelling systems, which flows north along the western coast of South America from southern Chile to northern Peru, prevents warm tropical waters from the north reaching the Peruvian central coast and moderates the heat of the tropical sun.
-However, it produces high humidity with clouds and mist, especially in the winter months.
-Additionally, the Andes Mountains to the east of the city block tropical conditions from the Amazon basin, including heat, rains, and storms, reaching the coast.
+However, instead it produces high humidity with clouds and mist, especially in the winter months.
+Additionally, the Andes mountains to the east of the city block tropical conditions from the Amazon basin, including heat, rains, and storms, reaching the coast.

 This unique situation is responsible for Lima’s lovely warm and sunny summers and its cool, damp, and grey winters.